ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 their sons&#x27;&quot; This is the point, and it is true.
 No nation can become .fully enlightened .when
 mothers are not iu a good degree qualified to dis­
-charge the duties of the home work of education
+charge the duties of the home work of education.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_CarObsF15n_ver01%2Fdata%2F1858032901%2F0050.jp2/pct:52.516882,39.152443,15.085942,12.430842/!600,600/0/default.jpg"/>
 </td>